chaz303/3D-Text-Synthesizer/README.md

 * When played 3D Text Synthesizer will make animate the changes between any and all of the upper and lower slider value pairs.

-* Sliders can be updated while 3D Text Synthesizer is playing for instant feedback.
+* Sliders can be moved while 3D Text Synthesizer is playing - providing an interactice experience.

 ### Screenshots